TSamee/sample-banking-transactions-api/README.md

 ## Usage
 - On an embedded Tomcat server in Eclipse, the base URL will default to http://localhost:8080/api
 - When making requests, include the header `Authorization:Basic` and supply a valid set of credentials.
 Currently only a test user is configured
+- Use src/main/source/security.xml to sign in with test details or configure new user accounts

 ## Known issues & limitations
 - Limited to transactions in the Open Bank Sandbox public API